Bakuchiol: 5+1 Benefits, How It Relates to Retinoids, and How to Choose

 And you might say: What the heck is a "meroterpene"???

-Well, that's it—phenolic meroterpene; a plant metabolite that combines the characteristics of terpenes with those of phenolic compounds...
+Well, that's it — a phenolic meroterpene; a plant metabolite that combines the characteristics of terpenes with those of phenolic compounds...
 And it seems like you’re still just as confused. 😊

 In other words, the hybrid structure of the Bakuchiol molecule allows it to provide multiple skin benefits by interacting with various metabolic pathways.
 Among all these benefits, there is one in particular that grabs all the attention and relates it to another active ingredient you know very well...